 Assist with daily operations, including answering phones, greeting children and families, service coordination, crisis management, and administrative projects.

 Individuals and groups of volunteers are needed to donate and prepare meals to the emergency shelter residents.
 Meals should feed approximately 25 women and 25 children.
 Pre-cooked meals should be dropped off at shelter for lunch or dinner.
 This opportunity is available 7 days a week.
 For more information, click here.

-- Interns will deepen their knowledge of trauma informed, evidenced based therapeutic work with individuals who have experienced a trauma within the realm of domestic violence and/or child abuse.
+- Interns will deepen their knowledge of trauma informed, evidence based therapeutic work with individuals who have experienced a trauma within the realm of domestic violence and/or child abuse.

-- Development of a knowledge base around domestic violence and child abuse will be done through readings, online trainings, consultation with therapy department staff and supervisor, staff trainings and observation of other agency programs.
+- Development of a knowledge base around domestic violence and child abuse will be accomplished through readings, online trainings, consultation with trauma services department staff and supervisor, staff trainings and observation of other agency programs.

 - Engage children, adolescents and adults in trauma informed individual and group behavioral health therapy.

-- Develop strong skills around appropriate and ethical record keeping.
+- Develop strong skills surrounding appropriate and ethical record keeping.